Eyes and Ears and Mouth and Nose – from your head, shoulders to your knees and toes, most of us are familiar with the 5 senses:

 Premade or do it yourself, sensory bottles are an easy and effective way to stimulate your child’s visual system.
-We also love that this sensory toy doubles as a self regulation tool.
+We also love that these visual sensory toys doubles as a self regulation tool.
 Try flipping it over and using it as visual cue when needing a reset or to make transitions smooth.

 The perfect way to provide proprioceptive input to the muscles and joints to help calm, focus and even alert your child.
 There’s endless options available for purchase to match your child’s favorite characters and critters.
 If you’re feeling creative, trying swapping out the stuffing for sand or rice to make one of your own.
 Stimulate your child’s imagination and creativity by having them push, pull and toss the animals on adventures!